 According to Rhode Island law, all Rhode Islanders can designate another person to be responsible for their funeral arrangements, regardless of their relationship to that person.
-If such a designation isn’t made, Rhode Island law only allows a spouse or next of kin to make funeral arrangements.
+If such a designation isn’t made, Rhode Island law only allows a spouse, domestic partner or surviving relative to make funeral arrangements.

 Once designated, a Funeral Planning Agent has the authority and responsibility to make all arrangements for the person’s funeral.
 This includes funeral preparation and planning; decisions about funeral goods and services to be provided; decisions about the manner in which funeral services are to be conducted; and decisions about burial, and/or cremation, upon the person’s death.
 You are encouraged to review in detail your specific wishes regarding the above considerations with your Funeral Planning Agent when you designate him/her.